 This applies to your dog as well.

-When she faces something that terrifies her, she will react in the same manner, that is, using her paws to hide her sight.
+When she sees something that terrifies her, such as flashing lights “running” swiftly around the walls, she will react in the same manner, that is, using her paws to hide her sight.

 This is especially so during the days when there is loud thunder or fireworks going on.

 The roaring sounds terrifies your dog immensely, and she tries to get relief by either hiding under a blanket or to use her paws to cover her eyes if there isn’t any immediate “shelter” that she can take cover from.

 It could also be the case that she had been abused before, and she is now fearful of certain things, such as strangers or pets.

 That explains why she reacts in his manner whenever she sees unfamiliar faces in your home (you have some visitors).